davidgreen29/FitnessTrackerAPI/README.md

 I still have a lot of refactoring and testing to do so this is not complete I will be creating a front end applicaition to handle and store user data in a microsoft azure sql database

+this app use microsoft identity to authenticate user users